 Like any other body part, you should maintain the proper hygiene of your vagina.
 Maintaining hygiene does not mean that you must smell like fresh flowers all the time.
 All you have to do is just make sure that you follow simple and effective hygiene practices to keep the vagina clean.
 Hygiene practices will save you from a lot of troubles relating to an unhygienic vagina.
 Those troubles can be in the form of urinary tract infections.
 And, of course, you would not want to face any of those troubles.

-These are things that you must do after urinating to keep the vagina clean:
+What to do after urinating to keep vagina clean?

 Wash the vulva with plain water